COMING OCTOBER 5, 2021

-Lucy Corin is the author of the short story collections One Hundred Apocalypses and Other Apocalypses (McSweeney’s Books) and The Entire Predicament (Tin House Books) as well as a novel, Everyday Psychokillers: A History for Girls (FC2).
-Writings have appeared in American Short Fiction, Conjunctions, Harper’s Magazine, Ploughshares, Bomb, Tin House Magazine, and the most recent New American Stories anthology from Vintage.
-She was an American Academy of Arts and Letters Rome Prize winner and an NEA fellow in literature.
-The Swank Hotel, her second novel, is forthcoming from Graywolf.
-She lives in Berkeley, California.
+Lucy Corin is the author of the novel The Swank Hotel, as well as the story collections One Hundred Apocalypses and Other Apocalypses and The Entire Predicament, and the novel Everyday Psychokillers: A History for Girls.
+Her work has appeared in American Short Fiction, Conjunctions, Harper’s Magazine, Ploughshares, Bomb, Tin House Magazine, and the New American Stories anthology from Vintage Contemporaries.
+She is the recipient of an American Academy of Arts and Letters Rome Prize and a literature fellowship from the National Endowment for the Arts.
+She teaches at the University of California at Davis and lives in Berkeley.

 My contribution to Rita Bullwinkle’s gorgeous Oral Florist project is called Coral Castle.
 I listen to these to help me calm down for sleep.

 Here’s the first of what I’m hoping will be a lot of collaborations with my sister, visual artist Emily Hochman.
 This is just a little project where we made a tarot card to contribute to Diagram Magazine’s 20th anniversary deck.
 It’s not out yet but here’s the image on my instagram.